fb pixel

 What about Parking or the U-Pass?

 Parking is available on the streets using parking meters, in nearby parkades and in parking spaces from local residents and businesses (students would make their own arrangements).
 For information on renting evening and/or weekend parking from the University of Winnipeg, call the Parking Coordinator at 204.786.9968 and for more information go to Parking (RecPlex evening rates start at 5:30pm).
 Alternatively, take a bus.
-The University of Winnipeg's Students Association (UWSA) U-Pass is currently suspended, but you may qualify for a transit subsidy or purchase a discounted post-secondary bus pass.
+You may qualify for The University of Winnipeg Students Association (UWSA) U-Pass.
 See U-Pass.

 I was very ill during the term and I'm having trouble keeping up with my studies.
 What are my options?